openstack/nova/doc/source/user/security-groups.rst

 Security Groups
 ===============

-Security groups are sets of IP filter rules that are applied to all project servers, which define networking access to the instance.
-Group rules are project specific; project members can edit the default rules for their group and add new rule sets.
+Security groups are sets of IP filter rules that are applied to all servers, which define networking access to the server.
+Group rules are project-specific;
+project members can edit the default rules for their group and add new rule sets.

-All projects have a ``default`` security group which is applied to any port that has no other defined security group.
-Unless you change the default, this security group denies all incoming traffic and allows only outgoing traffic to your instance.
+All projects have a ``default`` security group which is applied to any port that has no other security group defined.
+Unless you change the default, this security group denies all incoming traffic and allows only outgoing traffic from your instance.

 It's important to note early on that security groups and their quota are resources of :neutron-doc:`the networking service, Neutron
 </admin/intro-os-networking.html#security-groups>`.
-The are modelled as an
+They are modelled as an
 attribute of ports rather than servers.
 With this said, Nova provides utility APIs that allow users to add and remove security groups from all ports attached to a server.
 In addition, it is possible to specify security groups to